Chinchillas spend the vast majority of their time in their cages.

 First, I know they are safe and breathable which helps avoid issues such as overheating and heatstroke for your chinchilla.

-Secondly, I like that they are all edible and healthy if your chinchilla did decide to chew on them.
+Secondly, I like that they are all edible and healthy, if your chinchilla does decide to chew on them.

-All three will make excellent tunnels for your chinchilla so it is really up to you, what space you available inside of your chinchilla cage and your personal prefrences.
+All three will make excellent tunnels for your chinchilla so it is really up to you, what space you have available inside of your chinchilla cage and your personal preferences.

-Other Safety Precautions and Tips To Implement With Chinchilla Tunnels
+Other Safety Precautions And Tips For Chinchilla Tunnels

-Make sure you don’t have a tunnel that appears it can collapse while your chinchilla is inside, or that doesn’t seem too difficult for your chinchilla to navigate inside and out of.
+Make sure you don’t have a tunnel that could collapse while your chinchilla is inside, or that doesn’t seem too difficult for your chinchilla to navigate into and out of.

-Typically, this is not going to be a concern with most of the tunnels you can find unless it seems very easy for chinchilla chewing to do damage to the foundations of the tunnel itself.
+This is unlikely to be a concern with most of the tunnels you can find, unless it is one where your chinchilla chewing on it can easily damage the foundations of the tunnel itself.

-I have a bit of OCD when it comes to my chinchilla that hasn’t gone away during these first few years.
+I have a bit of OCD when it comes to my chinchilla, and that hasn’t gone away during these first few years.

 However, I also work from home, which makes it very easy for me to keep tabs on the new items and my chinchilla in general.

-If that’s the case, simply make sure you check on them before and after work or before bed to make sure everything still seems safe and useable.
+If that’s the case, simply make sure you check on your pet before and after work, and perhaps before bed, to make sure everything still seems safe and useable.

 Chinchilla Tunnels Make For An Excellent Addition To Any Chinchilla Cage

-Chinchilla tunnels are an awesome upgrade to any chinchilla cage.
+Chinchilla tunnels are an awesome upgrade to any good chinchilla cage.

-If you read much on my website, you know I’m all about turning a chinchilla’s cage into a paradise and a playground in every way possible.
+If you’ve read multiple articles on my website, you know I’m all about turning a chinchilla’s cage into a paradise and a playground in every way possible.

-It’s just what I believe is necessary for a rodent that spends such a great deal of time inside of their cage.
+It’s just what I believe is necessary for a rodent that spends such a great deal of time inside of its cage.

-It keeps them healthy, and it keeps them stimulated during those times that you can’t always get them out for their favorite time of all.
+It keeps them happy, it keeps them healthy, and it keeps them stimulated during those times that you can’t always get them out for playtime.

-Do you utilize chinchilla tunnels to give your chinchilla more fun inside of their cage?
+Do you use chinchilla tunnels to give your chinchilla more fun inside of its cage?

 What’s your favorite tunnel to use?

-Any other safety precautions you recommend for the readers to keep all of our chinchillas safe and healthy?
+Any other safety precautions you recommend to keep all of our chinchillas safe and healthy?